Betting on the House: Subjective Expectations and Market Choices

 117 Pages Posted: 22 May 2020 Last revised: 18 Aug 2022

 Date Written: April 25, 2020

-Home price expectations play a central role in macroeconomics and finance.
-However, there is little direct evidence on how these expectations affect market choices.
-We provide the first experimental evidence based on a large-scale, high-stakes field experiment in the United States.
-We provided information by mail to 57,910 homeowners who recently listed their homes on the market.
+Home price expectations play a central role in macroeconomics and ﬁnance.
+However, there is little direct evidence on how these expectations aﬀect market choices.
+We provide the ﬁrst causal evidence based on a large-scale, high-stakes, and naturally occurring ﬁeld experiment in the United States.
+We mailed letters with information on trends in home prices to 57,910 homeowners who had listed their homes on the market.
 Collectively, these homes were worth $34 billion.
-We randomized the information contained in the mailing to create non-deceptive, exogenous variation in the subjects' home price expectations.
-We then used rich administrative data to measure the effects of these information shocks on the subject's market choices.
-We find that, consistent with economic theory, higher home price expectations caused the subjects to delay selling their homes.
-These effects are statistically highly significant, economically large in magnitude, and robust to a number of sharp checks.
-Our results indicate that market choices are highly elastic to expectations: a 1 percentage point increase in home price expectations reduced the probability of selling within six months by 2.45 percentage points.
-Moreover, we provide evidence that this behavioral elasticity would be even higher if it were not for the presence of optimization frictions.
+We randomized the information contained in the mailing to create non-deceptive, exogenous variation in the subjects home price expectations.
+We then used rich administrative data to measure the eﬀects of these information shocks on the subjects’ market choices.
+We found that, consistent with economic theory, higher home price expectations caused a reduction in the probability of selling the home.
+These eﬀects were highly statistically signiﬁcant, economically large in magnitude, and robust to a number of sharp checks.
+Our results indicated that market choices were highly elastic to expectations: a 1 percentage point increase in home price expectations caused a 2.63 percentage point reduction in the probability of selling the property within 12 weeks.

 Keywords: expectations, experiment, housing market, information